 Location, Housing and Food

-The camp will be based out of the Fountain Point Resort on the Leelenau Peninsula, near Traverse City in Northern Michigan.
+The 2018 camp was based out of the Fountain Point Resort on the Leelanau Peninsula, near Traverse City in Northern Michigan.
 Founded in 1889, Fountain Point is Michigan’s oldest family-style summer resort and is listed on the National Register of Historic Places.

-The Power 10 Camp will have use of the resort’s original hotel building, which includes large public gathering spaces and a kitchen.
-Breakfast and lunch will be provided.
-Dinner will be on your own (we will not offer any kind of dinner meal at camp or on site), allowing you to explore many of Traverse City’s restaurants and wineries.
+The 2018 Power 10 Camp used the resort’s original hotel building, which includes large public gathering spaces and a kitchen.
+Breakfast and lunch were provided Island Thyme Catering, though dinner was left to our athletes to plan on their own, allowing everyone the opportunity to explore many of Leelanau and Traverse City’s restaurants and wineries.

-- Arrive in the early afternoon to unpack and settle in (must check in at 2 pm at the latest)
+- Arrive in the early afternoon to unpack and settle in (check in by 2 pm)

 - Afternoon rowing session on the water for Novices and Masters, on land for Learn to Row